EU's AI law will come into force on August 1, 2024, with fines for violations of up to 7% of annual turnover or 35 million euros.

-The final full text of the EU's Artificial Intelligence (AI) Act, enacted in May 2024, has been published in the Official Official Journal.
-Since the new law will come into force 20 days after publication, it has been confirmed that the AI Act will come into force on August 1, 2024.
-The full application of all provisions will begin in 2026, although some provisions will come into force much earlier.
+The final full text of the EU's Artificial Intelligence (AI) Act, which was enacted in May 2024, has been published in the Official Gazette.
+The new law will come into force 20 days after publication, so it has been confirmed that the AI Act will come into force on August 1, 2024.
+All provisions will be fully applied from 2026, although some provisions will come into effect earlier.

 REGULATION (EU) 2024/1689 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL